The Theoretical Limit of Radar Target Detection: Target Detection Theorem

-It is noted that uncertainty remains after a successful decision is made.
-Let $ \hat V^{m} $ be a decision of a detection function $ {\hat V^m} = d\left( {Y}^{m} \right) $ given the received sequences $ {Y}^{m} $.
-Define a binary random variable $ E $, where $ E=0 $ and $ E=1 $ represent the event of the successful and the failed decisions, respectively.
+It is noted that uncertainty remains after a successful detection is made.
+Define a binary random variable $ E $, where $ E=0 $ and $ E=1 $ represent the event that successful and failed decisions are made, respectively.
 That is,